PRR: The Card Game

 In 2019, I continued work on a new expansion for the card game.
 This time, I did most of the art myself.
 For some artworks, I asked others for help.
 When the cards were done, I printed them and put them in envelopes, which were supposed to represent booster packs, and had 3 of my friends test play the game with me.

-From this project I learned a lot about designing game rules, balancing a game, working with others and managing a social media.
+From this project I learned a lot about designing card game rules, balancing a game and working with others for assets.

 Card Gallery